coordinationdesk/end2end_monitoring_dashboard/README.md

 Jump to step : [Build docker images](./README.md#build-docker-images).

-Or adapt and use use given script.
+Or adapt and use the given script.

 #### build from modules sources

-Maas components are python modules, they should be build and install using pip.
+Maas components are python modules, they should be built and installed using pip.

-First python 3.11, pip should be installed on the destination server.
+First python 3.11 and pip should be installed on the destination server.

-Define a virtual env for the maas components.
+Define a virtual env for maas components.

 ```bash
 python${PYTHON_VERSION} -m venv ${WORK_DIR}/omcs-venv-${PYTHON_VERSION}
 source ${WORK_DIR}/omcs-venv-${PYTHON_VERSION}/bin/activate
 ```

-Install localy maas components python modules using pip.
+Install locally maas components and python modules using pip.

 ```bash
 pip install -e ${WORK_DIR}/maas-model/